epadam/Machine-Learning-Tutorial-Demo-Resources/Natural_Language_Processing.md

 ## Language Models (Word Embedding)

-Language models take the text as input and
+Language models take the text as input and generate a prediction, a word, a sentence or even an article.

 ## Statistical Language Models